SergiosSinanis/SergiosSinanis/README.md

 <strong style="font-size: 32px;">🚀 Professional Summary</strong>
 ---

-I'm an emerging developer and tech enthusiast with a background in business/finance and media production.
-Currently expanding my technical skills and gaining hands-on experience, I thrive on challenges and continuous learning by tackling challenges and building innovative solutions.
+I'm a back-end developer with a background in business, finance and media production.
+Currently expanding my technical skills and gaining hands-on experience at 42 Ecole Paris, I thrive on challenges and continuous learning by tackling challenges and building innovative solutions.
 Having a strong interest in Web3, blockchain, and fintech, I'm always looking for exciting projects to contribute to!

 <strong style="font-size: 32px;">🖥️ **Languages & Tools**</strong>
 ---